 We can see here that without the left hand (i.e. just with the open strings), these passages are incomparably easier, sometimes even incredibly simple.
 The difficulties we have with upside-down crossing passages are thus obviously not derived from a lack of bowing skill, but rather come from our brain, which just can’t believe that the higher note is sounding on the lower string and automatically wants to “fix” it!

 For more study material for working on these “warped” crossings click on the following links:

-Any passage that causes difficulty can be practiced initially using the two methods shown above:
+Any passages that make use of this special effect can be practiced initially using the two methods shown above, namely:

 - playing the notes in the most simple manner possible with no crossing effects

 - playing only the open strings with no left hand at all

 Sometimes, our higher note on the lower string combined with the neighbouring (higher) open string will occur on simple doublestops or chords rather than in a string-crossing passage.
 In these cases, the bow doesn’t do a string crossing so we don’t have an “upsidedown crossing” but rather simply an “upsidedown doublestop”.
 Even though the bow doesn’t need to change strings we can still feel a little lost because having the higher note on the lower string goes against all our acquired bow-level control reflexes: trying to make the higher note of the doublestop louder actually requires us now to use more bow pressure on the lower string !